infolexa/bolt/README.md

 4. **Declaring Permissions**

-	Bolt has 3 main kinds of users: Guests, Members, Admins.
-You can create an unlimited groups of users under Members with fine grained permissions management, and also an unlimited groups of users under Admin.
+	Bolt has 3 main kinds of users: Guests, Members, Administrators.
+You can create unlimited groups of users under Members and also unlimited groups of users under Administrators.
+Each Group can has fine grained permissions management.

+	You can't create a user group under Guests.

-	Members can login to the Site only, and Admins can login to both Site and Admin.
+	Members can login to the Site Frontend only.
+Admins can login to both Site and Admin.

 	Because of this user structure, permissions are also specific to the 3 kinds of users.